DNDEBUG/hosts/README.md

-# YES THIS IS DANI's HOST FILE
+# YES THIS IS DANI'S HOST FILE

 # hosts
 Hosts block lists